The Nessy Kitchen

 Leftovers

-To Store: Allow oat flour chocolate chip cookies to cool completely and then store leftovers in an airtight container at room temperature for up to 4 days or freeze for up to 3 months.
+To Store: Allow oat flour chocolate chip cookies to cool completely and then store leftovers in an airtight container at room temperature for up to 4 days (if they last that long 😉) or freeze for up to 3 months.

 Make it Your Own